Toyota GR Supra: South Africa

-The Supra is sold in South Africa in 3 variants, Track, Standard, and Matte Grey Edition variants.
+The Supra is offered in South Africa in 3 variants, Track, Standard, and Matte Grey Edition variants.

 South Korea

 On 9 January 2020, Toyota Korea announced that the GR Supra was being released in South Korea on 21 January 2020.

 Malaysia

-The Malaysian market Supra was launched on 20 September 2019.
+The Malaysian market GR Supra was launched on 20 September 2019.
+In 2023, the GR Supra was launched with two variants, a 3.0-liter six-speed manual and eight-speed automatic.

 Philippines

 The Philippine market Supra was launched on 9 July 2019.

 Taiwan

 The Taiwanese market Supra is offered in 2.0T, 2.0T Premium and 3.0T Premium trim levels.

 Indonesia

 The Indonesian market Supra was introduced at the 27th Gaikindo Indonesia International Auto Show in July 2019 and went on sale in October 2019.

 Thailand

 The Thai market Supra was introduced at the Bangkok International Motor Show in March 2019 and went on sale in November 2019.

+Known issues

+A known issue with the GR Supra is wind buffeting when both side windows are rolled down by any amount.
+This is caused by Helmholtz resonance at speeds as low as 35 mph and becomes significantly uncomfortable around 50 mph.
+Although this issue has not been recalled, it has been acknowledged by Toyota engineers to exist but to not cause enough complaints as to warrant any action.

 Recalls

 On 12 September 2019, the US National Highway Traffic Safety Administration (NHTSA) announced a safety recall issued by BMW on the Supra for the seat belt guide loop mounts, which were welded improperly.
 Only seven units are affected by this recall notice.
 Of the seven, only one was in the hands of an owner.

 On 27 September, the NHTSA also announced safety recalls towards several BMW models for their faulty backup cameras.
 Owners were able to glitch the cameras into not working when backing up.
 A software patch fixed the issue.
 The Supra was listed in the recall, as well as direct BMW models such as the X3, X5, 3 Series, 7 Series, 8 Series and more.
 Even Rolls-Royce (which is owned by BMW) was included in the recall for their Phantom and Cullinan.